tomy2105/KnowledgeNotes/cpp/cpp11.md

 Keyword `decltype` can be used to determine the type of expression at compile-time.

 The type denoted by `decltype` can be different from the type deduced by `auto`. `auto` always deduces a non-reference type while `auto&&` always deduces a reference type.
 However, `decltype` can deduce a reference or non-reference type, based on the value category of the expression and the nature of the expression.
+For more info see [decltype type](tricky.md#decltype-type).

+**Note:** to combine automatic type deduction and decltype rules you can use `decltype(auto)` (C++14).

 ```cpp
 #include <vector>